About the Online Ethics Center

 The OEC owes its existence to the founding leadership and continuing direction of Professor Caroline Whitbeck.
-She and Dr. William Wulf, immediate past President of the NAE, were the motivating forces for its transfer to the Academy.
+She and Dr. Wm.
+A. Wulf, past President of the NAE, were the motivating forces for its transfer to the Academy.
 Caroline Whitbeck continues to provide her direction to the center as chair of the OEC Advisory Group.

 A gift from NAE member Harry E. Bovay Jr. has allowed the National Academy of Engineering (NAE) to launch the Center for Engineering, Ethics, and Society and the Online Ethics Center.
 In addition, a grant from the National Science Foundation has made it possible for us to provide new resources on the OEC specifically designed to assist individuals and institutions seeking to respond to the new America COMPETES Act requirements.
 This grant also provided the resources for restructuring of the website to allow easier searches and a more user-friendly interface.

 Funding for enhancements to the OEC comes from the National Science Foundation through grant number 0936865.
 Any opinions, findings, conclusions or recommendations expressed here are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 The Online Ethics Center at the National Academy of Engineering provides readily accessible literature and information, case studies and references, and discussion groups on ethics in engineering and science.
 It focuses on problems that arise in and for the work life of engineers and scientists.
 It serves practitioners, educators and students, and individuals interested in professional and research ethics.